 Students are expected to extend communication skills through reading, viewing, writing, listening, and speaking.
-They consider and respond to information, ideas, and perspectives in texts selected from social, cultural, community, workplace, and/or imaginative contexts, examining the effect of language choices, conventions, and stylistic features in a range of texts for different audiences.
+They consider and respond to information, ideas, and perspectives in texts, examining the effect of language choices, conventions, and stylistic features in a range of texts for different audiences.

 Students respond to a range of texts that instruct, engage, challenge, inform, and connect readers.
-They consider information, ideas, and perspectives represented in the chose texts.

-When creating their own procedural, imaginative, analytical, persuasive, and/or interpretive texts, students are encouraged to consider the intended purpose of the text, the representation of ideas and issues, and the possible response of the audience.
+When creating their own texts, students are encouraged to consider the intended purpose of the text, the representation of ideas and issues, and the possible response of the audience.